hosseinou/atmega32-timer-interrupts/README.md

 * **State Toggling:** The Interrupt Service Routine (ISR) executes dynamically to toggle a `pulse_enable` state flag.
 This guarantees an immediate response to the push-button without halting the main execution loop.

 ### 3. External Event Counting (Timer 0)
 **Timer 0** is disconnected from the internal clock and configured as an asynchronous counter (`TCCR0 = 0x06`).
 It registers physical pulses on the external `T0` pin, incrementing its internal register (`TCNT0`) on every falling edge.
-The live tally is continuously polled in the main loop and pushed to a $16 \times 2$ Alphanumeric LCD.
+The live tally is continuously polled in the main loop and pushed to a **16x2 Alphanumeric LCD**.

 ## Hardware Mapping & Register Setup